sosise/sosise-docs/documentation/routing.md

 ```

 ## The Default Route File
-All Sosise routes are defined in your route file, which is located in the routes directory.
-This file is automatically loaded by your application.
+All Sosise routes are defined in your route file, which is located in the `src/routes` directory.
+This file is automatically loaded by the application.

 ## Available Router Methods
 ### The router allows you to register routes that respond to any HTTP verb: